The United Dance Organisation

 UDO street dance competitions are high quality inclusive events, open to people of all ages, abilities and backgrounds.

-Working and partnering with leading dance professionals who judge and adjudicate at our events, all competitors have the chance to perform in front of truly inspirational dancers that share our philosophy.
+Working and partnering with leading dance professionals who judge and adjudicate at our events, all competitors have the chance to perform in front of truly inspirational dancers that share our passion.

-We host 19 regional competitive events annually across the UK, a further 18 around the world via our license holders, and the largest global street dance championships:
+We host 19 regional competitive events each year across the UK, a further 18 around the world via our license holders, and the largest global street dance championships:

 New for 2018, our international members can look forward to the first ever UDO North American Hip Hop Dance Championships and the UDO Asia-Pacific Hip Hop Dance Championships.